-- ➤ Consolidate financial records: Machine generated dated and itemized food and milk receipts; Child Nutrition (CN) labels; itemized non-food program supplies; and program labor costs; documentation of non-profit foodservice. - ➤ Prepare and submit the claim for reimbursement: consolidate and determine total attendance; consolidate meal counts and determine the total number of each meal.
+- ➤ Consolidate financial records: Machine generated dated and itemized food and milk receipts; Child Nutrition (CN) labels and PFS; Donated Food Log, itemized non-food program supplies; and program labor costs; documentation of non-profit food service. - ➤ Prepare and submit the claim for reimbursement: consolidate and determine total attendance; consolidate meal counts and determine the total number of meals served for each meal.
 For-profit centers must calculate to determine if you are eligible to claim.
 Submit the claim via CNPweb by the 10th of the month for payment around the 28th or by the 25th for payment around the 13th of the following month.